I speak and write about the impact of AI on the world around us: about AI, design, architecture, and ethics.

-Since 1998, I’ve given more than 100 invited talks at conferences, workshops and universities, both academic and in a professional context, in North America, Europe, and South America, including featured, keynote and closing plenary talks.
-Major upcoming talks include the Eyeo Festival, UX Week, and keynoting Midwest UX.
+Since 1998, I’ve given hundreds of talks at conferences, workshops and universities, in academic and professional contexts in North America, Europe, Asia, and South America, including keynotes, plenary, and other featured talks to large audiences.

 I spoke at the first O’Reilly Design Conference in January 2016 about the history of artificial intelligence and information architecture, in a talk titled “From AI to IA: How AI & Architecture Created Interactivity.”
 The architecture of digital systems isn’t just a metaphor.
 It developed out of a 50-year collaborative relationship between architects and designers, on one side, and technologists in AI, cybernetics, and computer science, on the other.
 This talk traces that history of interaction, tying it to contemporary lessons aimed at designing for a complex world.

 In Chicago in October 2014, I gave a talk as part of MAS Context’s lecture series that neatly encapsulates what my book is about.